2025 Training Program

 Award Requirements

-Applicants must be employed by a resource management ministry or government agency located in the Gulf of Mexico or Caribbean region or affiliated with a member state of the Caribbean Regional Fisheries Mechanism (Anguilla, Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and The Grenadines, Suriname, Trinidad and Tobago and The Turks and Caicos Islands).
-At a minimum, applicants must possess a bachelor’s degree (B.A. or B.S.) or a professional degree (e.g., Juris Doctorate) from an accredited college or university.
-Candidates must be fluent in English.
+Applicants must be employed by a fisheries resource management NGO, ministry, or government agency located in the Gulf and Caribbean region or affiliated with a member state of the Caribbean Regional Fisheries Mechanism (Anguilla, Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago and the Turks and Caicos Islands.
+At a minimum, applicants must possess a bachelor’s degree (e.g., BA or BS) or a professional degree (e.g., Juris Doctorate) from an accredited college or university.
+Candidates must prove fluency in English.

 This opportunity is not open to persons residing in the continental United States.